Full Session vs Mini Session: Which Dog Photoshoot Is Right for You?

 Number of photos Small selection Larger variety

-Best for Confident dogs, seasonal themes, cards or prints Shy or reactive dogs, multiple dogs, full galleries
+Best for Confident dogs, seasonal themes, cards or prints Shy or reactive dogs, multiple dogs, fuller galleries

 Cost Lower, budget friendly Higher, but greater customization & variety